preciofishbone/OmniaDocsG2/pages/page-types/section-settings/index.rst

 ------------------------------
 (Available in Omnia 6.5).

-If it's a Stepper section, additional settings can be set for Style, for the active section:
+If it's a Stepper section, the following Style settings are available for the active section:

 .. image:: page-types-style-stepper-new.png